The Trump Organization: Financing

 During the property boom of the 1980s, Trump acquired numerous properties and by 1990 owed $4 billion to 72 banks.
 When the market entered a slump in 1990 that placed the organization at risk of collapse, Trump and his lenders acted to restructure his debts, although they disagree on who identified the problem and initiated negotiations.
 The resulting restructuring required his banks to forgive some of Trump's debt.
 Trump's casinos later entered bankruptcies in which his bondholders took deep losses.
 After these incidents, Trump had difficulty borrowing new money from most mainstream financial institutions.

 Deutsche Bank, which did not have a significant presence on Wall Street during the 1980s, expanded rapidly in the U.S. during the 1990s.
 Trump obtained a loan of approximately $425 million from them in 1998.
 In the process of its rapid expansion, the bank engaged in numerous questionable practices, including manipulating currencies and interest rates, laundering billions of dollars for Russian oligarchs and misleading international bank regulators.
 The bank was fined $630 million in 2017 for facilitating a $10 billion Russian money laundering scheme.
 The bank provided Trump with a variety of services including financial instruments designed to shield him from risks and outside scrutiny, and helped connect Trump to wealthy clients (including some from Russia) who were interested in Western real estate.
 During the 2000s and 2010s, Trump borrowed $2 billion from the bank, owing it about $360 million in 2016.

 From 2000 on, the Trump Organization held 50% of TD Trump Deutschland AG, a corporate venture with a German company, planning to build a skyscraper named "Trump Tower Europe" in Frankfurt, Berlin or Stuttgart, but allegedly never paid the full amount of their €2 million share.
 At least three lawsuits followed and the company was disestablished in 2005.

-By mid-2016, it was alleged that the organization, specifically under the leadership of Donald Trump, has a history of not paying for services rendered.
+By mid-2016, it was alleged that the organization, specifically under the leadership of Donald Trump, had a history of not paying for services rendered.
 Several hundred contractors or workers for the organization have filed lawsuits or liens saying they were not paid for their work, and others say they had to settle for cents on the dollar.